mondoohq/docs/docs/mql/mql-write.md

 This call checks all TLS ciphers on all the hosts that were previously defined.
 Such calls can take a while to execute if done serially.
 However, MQL looks for the entry points where data is being processed and executes those in parallel.
 In the example above, the TLS requests to all hosts will run in parallel and aggregate.

-It doesn’t matter if the data is retrieved from an API, file, system command or other call; MQL always executes calls in parallel.
+It doesn't matter if the data is retrieved from an API, file, system command or other call; MQL always executes calls in parallel.

 You don't have to configure or think about concurrency or parallel value assignment in MQL; concurrency is automatic on all available streams.

 ## Embedding

-It’s easy to embed MQL in your code.
+It's easy to embed MQL in your code.

 ### CLI